 Garment folders and suit organizers.
 I no longer need this, as we make wrinkle-free clothes.

 There are some good options, but I believe there’s the potential to make a better cube.
-I think we might have cracked the code with the new BluffCubes — check out our 5th Kickstarter campaign and get in on the action before September 8th.
+I think we might have cracked the code with the new BluffCubes which are now available for sale.